Field theories of active particle systems and their entropy production: #1

-To build a Doi-Peliti field theory on the basis of the hopping matrix $\transMatLin$ and the extinction rates $r_\yvec$ that parameterise the master \Eref{rho_i_ME_mass}, we need to introduce the probability $\PC\left( \{n\}; t \right)$ of occupation numbers $\{n\}=\{n_1,\ldots,n_\yvec,\ldots\}$, which quantify the number of particles on each site $\yvec$.
+\toasubsection{Doi-Peliti field theory} \seclabel{DP_field_theory_derivation} To build a Doi-Peliti field theory on the basis of the hopping matrix $\transMatLin$ and the extinction rates $r_\yvec$ that parameterise the master \Eref{rho_i_ME_mass}, we need to introduce the probability $\PC\left( \{n\}; t \right)$ of occupation numbers $\{n\}=\{n_1,\ldots,n_\yvec,\ldots\}$, which quantify the number of particles on each site $\yvec$.
 Each of these particles is concurrently subject to a Poissonian change of state,

 The second index $\xvec$ in the double-sum cannot take the value $\xvec=\yvec$, as otherwise the configuration $\{\ldots, n_\xvec+1, \ldots, n_\yvec-1, \ldots\}$ is ill-defined.
 That $\transMatLin_{\yvec\xvec}$ features on the right only with $\PC$ whose arguments $\{n\}$ have identical $\sum_i n_i$ is an expression of the conservation of particles in the dynamics parameterised by $\transMatLin_{\yvec\xvec}$.